PeterHuynh/microservices-project/README.md

 ## Project Overview

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

-This project is about containerize an python application and run it on docker and kubernetes.
+This project is about containerize a python AI application and run it on docker and kubernetes.
 The project is also setup to run code linting via CircleCI cloud managed CI/CD service

 ---